tronghieu220403/PE-Injection-Virus/README.md

 ### Create Virus Section

-We will write a virus code in C `virus.cpp` and then compiler it into 2 version: x86 and x64.
+We will write a virus code in C++ `virus.cpp` and then compiler it into 2 version: x86 and x64.
 Next, we will get content of the `.text` section of these excutables and save them into a file.
 Here, I saved it into `file/virusbody/virus_code_section`.

 Moreover, I saved the position of entry points as 2 DWORD for x86 and x64 in the fisrt 8 bytes of the `virus_code_section`, respectively.